Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and resilience: Discussion

 This analysis of a simple one-sided Lotka-Volterra interaction with an impulsive disturbance focused on bifurcations in the disturbance space.
 Understanding sensitivity of the predictions of the model to the structure of the underlying Lotka-Volterra interaction, including to parameters in that system, would extend these results to a broader range of savanna systems.
 In addition, it would make it possible to separately assess the robustness of model predictions in the face of structural model errors, which are inevitable in ecological modeling.

 It would be possible to focus further work using this model on questions of woody encroachment, as transitions between grassy and woody states are observed in the model.
+Creating a spatially extended impulsive model could also be of interest, particularly in light of the ease of biome recovery in spatial models.
 In addition, the analysis of transient behaviors could be placed within a more general framework.
 Given that many analyses focus on long term behavior, expanding tools for understanding transient would be worthwhile.